eemanioui/webhooks-inspector/README.md

 ![Logo](./images/logo.png)

+`Webhooks Inspector` simplifies the collection and inspection of HTTP requests and webhooks.

+Webhooks are HTTP requests that an app sends to a client's HTTP endpoint when specific event(s) occur, providing a more efficient alternative to both short and long polling methods.

-`WebhooksInspector` simplifies the collection and inspection of HTTP requests and webhooks.
-Webhooks are HTTP requests sent by apps following events, offering efficiency compared to short or long polling.
-With `WebhooksInspector`, you can create bins to store webhooks and inspect their details.
+With `Webhooks Inspector`, you can create bins to store webhooks and inspect their details.
 It generates unique URLs for sharing with webhook providers.

 Built with: Express, React, TypeScript, Tailwind, MongoDB, Postgres, Socket.io, Nginx, DigitalOcean Droplets.

-`WebhooksInspector` supports multiple bins to organize your webhooks.
+`Webhooks Inspector` supports multiple bins to organize your webhooks.

 ![interface](./images/interface.png)